2019 Alimony and Tax Laws

 Truly, there is no way around the new 2019 Alimony and Tax Law.
 All couples who are involved in the alimony scenario after December 31, 2028, will be affected.
 If you are already involved in a divorce proceeding talk with your attorney about how, depending on whether you will be giving or receiving, the case can be hurried up or slowed down.
 For those considering a divorce where alimony is likely to be an issue, now is the time to choose an experienced Family Law attorney and find out how the new law will affect your tax future.

-If you live in Florida in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Hillsborough, or Orange County, or in Washington DC, Family Law Attorney Grant Gisondo offers a free, initial, in-office (in Palm Beach Gardens) consultation where he will meet with you personally and gladly answer your questions regarding the coming changes in tax laws surrounding alimony.
+If you live in Florida in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Hillsborough, or Orange Counties, Washington DC, or New York Family Law Attorney Grant Gisondo offers a free, initial, in-office (in Palm Beach Gardens) consultation where he will meet with you personally and gladly answer your questions regarding the coming changes in tax laws surrounding alimony.
 His office hours are Monday through Friday from 9:00 a.m. to 5:00 p.m. and for new clients, Saturday from 8:30 a.m. to 1:00 p.m.
 Please call (561) 530-4568 to make an appointment.